Concerning the COVID-19 situation:

 Information about which model of the Pinto rear end is best to use in the IH Cub Cadet transaxle.
 (Created 11/14/01)

-How to Machine and Install a Pinto Carrier and Axles in a Cub Cadet Transaxle -
+How to Machine and Install a Pinto Carrier and Axles to Fit in a Cub Cadet Transaxle -

 As always, for trouble-free service, take your time when machining any rear end for use in a Cub Cadet.
 Measure the parts/clearances with extreme accuracy before final installation.